We Fight for Your Rights

 Only those who have experienced a burn injury can truly understand the pain involved in treating a serious burn.
 Third-degree burns, which go through the dermis to the deep layers of the tissue, can leave a burn injury victim in agony that can only be eased by a medically induced coma.
 In many cases, wound debridement, which is the process of removing charred and dead skin, is more painful than the accident that originally caused the burn.

 At Rosner Law Offices, P.C. we are strong advocates for individuals who have suffered burn injuries due to the negligence of another person.
 No one should have to deal with such a devastating injury.
 When these tragedies happen, we are honored to stand beside victims in their fight to recover the damages they need to pay for medical treatment and other damages.

-Car accidents.
-In catastrophic car accidents, fuel can ignite, causing a fire that burns hot and burns quickly.
+- Car accidents: In catastrophic car accidents, fuel can ignite, causing a fire that burns hot and quickly.
 If an accident victim is too injured to unbuckle their seat belt or leave the vehicle, the injuries can be devastating.